 Resources for People with Mobility Disabilities

-- Fully accessible building with electronically operated front door; wheelchair-accessible restrooms, drinking fountain, and elevator
+- Our building is fully accessible, with electronic entry doors and wheelchair-accessible restrooms, drinking fountain, and elevator.

 Resources for People with Visual Disabilities

-- TOPAZ OCR Desktop Video Magnifier and SARA and SOLO LV reading machines.
-Call 847-324-3160 to request use.
+- TOPAZ OCR Desktop Video Magnifier and SARA and SOLO LV reading machines are available.

 Talking Books Discussion Group

 Those with visual impairments are invited to this monthly discussion of fiction and nonfiction works.
-Talking Books cassettes are mailed from the Library of Congress to all registered participants several weeks prior to the discussion.
-To learn more, contact us at 847-324-3185.
+Talking Books materials are mailed to all registered participants several weeks before the discussion.
+Call 847-324-3185 to learn more.